Carl Bradford

-Carl Thomas Bradford (born August 15, 1992) is a former American football linebacker.
-He played college football at Arizona State, and was drafted by the Green Bay Packers in the fourth round of the 2014 NFL Draft.
-He has also been a member of the San Francisco 49ers, Buffalo Bills, Chicago Bears, and Cincinnati Bengals of the NFL; the Saskatchewan Roughriders of the CFL; the Arizona Hotshots of the AAF; and the Houston Roughnecks of the XFL.
+Carl Thomas Bradford (born August 15, 1992) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Arizona State Sun Devils, and was selected by the Green Bay Packers in the fourth round of the 2014 NFL draft.
+He was also a member of the San Francisco 49ers, Buffalo Bills, Chicago Bears, and Cincinnati Bengals of the NFL; the Saskatchewan Roughriders of the Canadian Football League (CFL); the Arizona Hotshots of the Alliance of American Football (AAF); and the Houston Roughnecks of the XFL.

-Early years
+Early life

 Bradford attended Norco High School in Norco, California.
 While there, he was coached by Todd Gerhart, father of 2009 Heisman Trophy runner-up Toby Gerhart.
 Bradford played fullback at Norco as a junior and linebacker as a senior.
 During his senior year, he had 136 carries for 884 yards, averaging 6.5 per carry with 14 touchdowns.
 Additionally, he averaged 35.3 yards per reception and had four games with over 100 rushing yards.
 The best game of his high school career came against Corona High School, in which he had 136 rushing yards, three rushing touchdowns, and caught two touchdown passes.
 He was named to the All-West-Legion list by Prepstar.

 Coming out of high school, Bradford was measured at six-foot-one inches and weighed 220 pounds.
 He was given a three-star ranking from Rivals.com and was ranked as the 16th best linebacker in the state of California, and ranked 61st overall.
 He received athletic scholarship offers from Arizona State and San Diego State, while also receiving interest from California, Tennessee, UCLA, and Washington.